Neha1321/Neha1321.github.io/README.md

 ## Hosting

-The project is hosted at https://cjbnk.000webhostapp.com/
+The project is hosted at https://neha1321.github.io/

-## Using the project

-The Unique IDs are present in the database, displayed on the '**View Customers**' page.<br>
-The default password for all users is '**password**'